 While student evaluations are a valuable source of information, scores should be interpreted in the context of other materials documenting pedagogical achievement.
 Per APS 890301, Section 4.01, "No more than 50% of the teaching evaluation may be based on surveys of student perceptions of teaching."
 The department chair, through annual evaluation of the candidate during the probationary period, will address additional evidence of teaching effectiveness.
-Faculty are in a unique position to evaluate and provide specific feedback on aspects of teaching evaluation.
+Faculty are in a unique position to evaluate and provide specific feedback on aspects of teaching that are beyond the expertise of students, and peer evaluations are a key component of the teaching evaluation.
 A candidate has the right to nominate to the chair/director the individual(s) providing the peer evaluation.
 However, the chair/director will make the final selection of the reviewer(s).
 The evaluator(s) will use the department's/school's peer evaluation form.